seanredmond/heniautos/README.md

     BCE 422/421   | Elaphēboliṓn          |  28 | BCE 0421-Apr-15 | 264
     BCE 422/421   | Elaphēboliṓn          |  29 | BCE 0421-Apr-16 | 265

-`heniautos 422 --month Ela` means "show me the calendar for the month Elaphēboliṓn in 422/421 BCE.
+`heniautos 422 --month Ela` means "show me the calendar for the month Elaphēboliṓn in 422/421 BCE (see [`heniautos` Command](guide/heniautos-command.md) in the guide for more details).
 Now, "the sixth day of the waning moon" sounds very poetic, but it was simply the way of naming days in the last ten days of the month.
-There is disagreement over exactly how to interpret a date like ἕκτῃ φθίνοντος in a hollow month (which this is since it has 29 days, see [The Backwards Count](guide/reading-dated-inscriptions.md#the-backwards-count) in the guide) so this might mean either the 24th or the 25th.
+There is disagreement over exactly how to interpret a date like ἕκτῃ φθίνοντος in a hollow month (which this month is since it has 29 days, see [The Backwards Count](guide/reading-dated-inscriptions.md#the-backwards-count) in the guide) so this might mean either the 24th or the 25th.
 These correspond to either April 11 or April 12, 421 BCE.

 This is simply a starting point.
 If you want to state something more concretely you will need to apply other evidence or hypotheses.
 Meritt (1928, 109) first made it April 9 while Dinsmoor (1931, 334-335) said April 10.
 Meritt then citicized Dinsmoor at some length (1932, 146-151) to conclude (1932, 178) that it should be April 11--Heniautos arrives at this date but by a different path than Meritt.
 Gomme concludes that it should be "about March 12" (1945-1981, 4.711-713) because he has a different view about the intercalations.
 Most recently, Planeux calculates April 11 again (forthcoming, 187).

 That said, the date given by Heniautos is close to all calculations, (though least close to Gomme's because of the intercalation).
 "About April 11" is good enough for most purposes.
-That is not bad over a span of 2,442 years or over 890,000 days.
+That is not bad over a span of 2,442 years or more than 890,000 days.
 This margin of error should hold for any ancient date.
 The cited discussions are complex, and Heniautos can hopefully help anyone less steeped in ancient Athenian calendar equations follow along and check their calculations.

 ## Learn More

 Please read the [Guide](guide/) for more about the Athenian calendar and what calendar equations are and how they're used, as well as for details about the usage of `heniautos` command, the `calendar-equation` command, and the Python library.

 ## Works Cited